GiacomoFerro/four-digits-pin-guesser/README.md

 four digits pin guesser in Java

 src folder contains:
-- util = it generates newPin on iterations.
+- Util = it generates the statusPin.
-- PinGenerator = an object that uses util-lib to generate the new pin every time.
+- PinGenerator = an object that uses util-lib to generate the statusPin every time.
 - PinGuesser = main class.
 It creates the generator object and try to guess the real pin by brute force approach.

 To shell: java pinGuesser